MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-troubleshooting.md

 ### ProcessingLimitsReached
 This error code indicates that your trigger exceeded data processing limits for one of two reasons:
-1. You are sending too many events per second to your Data Activator object, or
+1. You're sending too many events per second to your Data Activator object, or
 2. Your trigger is activating too frequently.

-To resolve this problem, either reduce the number of events per second you are sending to your object, or update your trigger condition so that your trigger activates less frequently.
+To resolve this problem, either reduce the number of events per second you're sending to your object, or update your trigger condition so that your trigger activates less frequently.

 ### WorkspaceCapacityDeallocated
 This error code means that the Fabric capacity for the your trigger's workspace has been deallocated, so you no longer have Fabric capacity available to process your trigger.
 To resolve this problem, contact your Fabric capacity administrator to ensure that you have a Fabric capacity assigned to your trigger's workspace.